-Economists argue that every decision that humans make involves a cost (this relates to Mankiw's first and second principles).
+Economists argue that every decision that humans make involves a cost.
 By devoting this minute to writing these words, the author is intrinsically sacrificing their ability to allocate their time to their second-best alternative.
 While the authors see the writing of this book as their best choice, they also acknowledge that there is a cost in doing so (which is how economists tend to think).
 For example, the second best choice might be the design of a highly engaging lesson plan.